Particular/docs.particular.net/Content/NServiceBus/staying-updated-with-nuget.md

 tags: []
 ---

-<span style="font-size: 14px;">NuGet is an open source project that simplifies integration of third parties into your Visual Studio projects during development.
-To learn more or to download it, go to the [NuGet web site](http://nuget.org/).</span>
+NuGet is an open source project that simplifies integration of third parties into your Visual Studio projects during development.
+To learn more or to download it, go to the [NuGet web site](http://nuget.org/).

 NServiceBus and NuGet
 ---------------------